seifrajhi/awesome-cilium/README.md

 - [Hubble adaptor for OpenTelemetry](https://github.com/cilium/hubble-otel): Enable exporting Hubble flow data using OpenTelemetry collector.

+- [Packet, where are you?](https://github.com/cilium/pwru):  eBPF-based Linux kernel networking debugger

 - [Bpfilter instead of iptables for routing](https://www.admin-magazine.com/Archive/2019/50/Bpfilter-offers-a-new-approach-to-packet-filtering-in-Linux): Bpfilter offers a new approach to packet filtering in Linux.